Havørn Accident: Accident

 The air service between Bergen and Tromsø was started by Norwegian Air Lines on 7 June 1936.
 It was operated with Havørn, a Junkers Ju 52, registration LN-DAE, which had been bought from Deutsche Lufthansa.
 On 16 June 1936 at 06:30 Central European Time, the flight departed from the water aerodrome in Sandviken, Bergen.
 On board was a crew of four and three passengers, and a load of 13 bags of 50 kg of post.

-The aircraft's captain was Ditlev Pentz Smith.
-Aged 27, he had started flying for the Norwegian Army Air Service in 1930, and later become a civilian pilot for Widerøe.
+The aircraft's captain was Ditlev Pentz Smith, age 27.
+He had started flying for the Norwegian Army Air Service in 1930, and later become a civilian pilot for Widerøe.
 He was considered one of the country's most renowned pilots and was active with competition flights.
-He was assisted by First Officer Erik Storm, aged 32, who had a background from the Royal Norwegian Navy Air Service.
-The reserve pilot was Peter Ruth Paasche, aged 21, and the radio operator was Per Erling Hegle, aged 28 and a trained mechanic.
+He was assisted by first officer Erik Storm, age 32, who had a background from the Royal Norwegian Navy Air Service.
+The reserve pilot was Peter Ruth Paasche, age 21, and the radio operator was Per Erling Hegle, aged 28 and a trained mechanic.
 All four had been chosen to regularly fly the Bergen–Tromsø route.
 The three passengers were Inspector Sven Svensen Løgit, Consul Wilhelm Andreas Mejdell Dall and journalist Harald Wigum of Bergens Tidende.